DanielCreggOrganization/w5-lab-classes-objects-danielcregg/README.md

 1. Choose a real-world object (e.g., `Bicycle`, `Elephant`, `Phone`).
 2. Create a Java class for this object.
 3. Define at least three fields (attributes) and one method (behavior).
-4. Write the code in a `.java` file.

 ---